 Years of Experience

-When it comes to location, the highest average paycheck (approximately $120K annually) can be spotted in Boston, Mass.; Iselin, N.J. ($112K), New York, N.Y. ($98K), and Charlotte, N.C. (about $84K) are the next top-paying cities.
-Dallas, Texas ranks low on the pay scale — at $66K, it is one of the lowest-paid cities.
-Within the company, workers earn the highest salaries (an average of $95K per year) in New York.
+When it comes to location, the highest average paycheck ($120K per year) can be spotted in Boston, Mass.; Iselin, N.J. (around $107K), New York, N.Y. ($102K), and Charlotte, N.C. (approximately $84K) are the next top-paying cities.
+Expected earnings are below average (around $66K) in Dallas, Texas, one of the lowest-paid cities.
+By state, Massachusetts offers the highest pay at $120K annually.

 Certifications and Degrees